-As mentioned earlier, the cut of sapphire has a lot to do with enhancing its color and making it look all the more beautiful.
-Gems that have a lighter tone are often given a deep cut to give their color a bit of dimension and intensity.
-Whereas, a gem that has a dark tone, is given a shallow cut so that more light can reflect within the gem.
+As earlier mention, the cut of sapphire has a lot to do with enhancing its color and making it look beautiful.
+Gems have a lighter tone are a deep cut to give their color a bit of dimension and intensity.
+Whereas, a gem that has a dark tone, is a shallow cut so that more light can reflect within the gem.

-From Emerald Cut or Step Cut to Cabochon Cut and Brilliant Cut, several cuts are popular when it comes to shaping a sapphire.
-But, more often than not, cutters give an oval cut to sapphire as the gem is quite expensive and giving it a round shape would mean the removal of a significant amount of roughage.
+From Emerald Cut or Step Cut to Cabochon Cut and Brilliant Cut, several cuts are popular.
+But cutters give an oval cut to sapphire as the gem is quite expensive and giving it a round shape.
+It means the removal of a significant amount of roughage.

 While there are many colors in which sapphire can be found – from yellow sapphire to green and purple sapphires – the elitist of them all is said to be blue sapphire.

 Blue Sapphires that are high priced often have a lovely, velvety blue color or are available in rich blue tones.

 The color saturation has a direct impact on the value of a sapphire.
 The vivid the gem, the higher would be its value.
 No matter which sapphire would you choose, it all comes down to the fact that you are buying one of the most sought-after gems in the world.

 First things first, care must to store the sapphire in a box or pouch, separate from other ornaments to avoid scratches.